Faculty and Staff

 This guidance is subject to change.
 We know that our cases across the state have increased in the last two weeks, and we are hoping that this will level out by the time we approach fall semester.
 We ask that you remain adaptable as we navigate this return to campus together.

-Weber State University plans to resume in-person, on-campus instruction for the 2020 fall semester with additional online and virtual options as well.
+Weber State has resumed in-person, on-campus instruction for the 2020-21 school year with additional online and virtual options as well.

 The individual class delivery formats will remain consistent throughout the semester, even if the state or region moves to a new risk level.
 The only possible change to delivery format would occur if the state or region changes back to Moderate or High Risk Phase.
 If that happens, the current plan would be to move on-campus courses to virtual or online.